 - Community-Threatening Construction: Dawes learns that his neighborhood and workplace are scheduled for demolition, to make room for an interstate highway extension.
 Dawes has a mental breakdown and can't bring himself to leave.
 At the end, he wires his house with explosives, gets into a gun fight with the police who try to evict him, then blows up the house while he's still inside.

 - Dead Person Conversation: Dawes has internal conversations with his dead son.

-- Infant Immortality: Subverted.
-Dawes' son dies from a brain tumor before the book begins.
+- Death of a Child: Dawes' son dies from a brain tumor before the book begins.

-- Shoot the Shaggy Dog: After all is said and done, the epilogue reveals that there was no real reason for the extension project; the city simply had extra money in its road construction budget, and had to spend it for fear of having the next year's budget reduced.
+- Shoot the Shaggy Dog: After all is said and done, the epilogue reveals that there was no real reason for the extension project; the city was required to build a certain number of miles of road per year or start losing federal funding on future construction.